Getting your 10,000 steps up with your furry personal trainer is fun, but did you know you could be hurting them if you go at the wrong time of day?

 One major thing that many dog owners overlook when it's sunny out is their dog's feet.
 Paw pads can be easily burned by hot pavement.
 Summer heat warms pavements just like a frying pan and if the pavement gets too hot it can burn your dog’s paws.
 Sand can also get very hot, so use the hand technique to check sandy surfaces too.

 Tops of the ears, bridge of the nose, around the eyes and abdomen are all sensitive areas on a dog's skin.
 These areas have thinner skin and are more exposed.
-So, if you plan to be out in hot sun for a while, consider purchasing a sun protector or high factor waterproof sunscreen MADE FOR DOGS and whenever possible rest in the shade.
+So, if you plan to be out in hot sun for a while, consider purchasing a sun protector or high factor waterproof sunscreen specifically made for dogs.
+Provide them shade when at the beach and at home.
 Also if you have a thin haired dog and/or white dog you may need to take extra precautions as they tend to get sunburned more easily.

-3. Groom shedding dogs and clip long-haired dogs.
+3. Comb and blow out shedding dogs and clip long-haired dogs.

 6. Don't leave them in the car.